Skip to main content

 2. Custom Guardrail Service

-Tip: Custom guardrail endpoints should be implemented as GRPC services and configured in javelin for low latency and high throughput.
+Tip: Extension guardrail endpoints should be implemented as GRPC services and configured in javelin for low latency and high throughput.

 The extension_processor provides a convenient and flexible GRPC interface that allows you to implement custom guardrails in any language that supports GRPC.
 The extension_processor can be configured to call the custom guardrail service over GRPC.